cy33hc/ps5-ezremote-client/README.md

   RPI - means (R)emote (P)ackage (I)Install <br/>
   DC  - means (D)isk (Cache)

   - RPI [Disabled] - When RPI is disabled, the PKG is downloaded to the "Temp Directory" on the PS4 first and then installs it.
 This doubles the PKG file size used on the PS4.
 But this is the most stable of all modes.
+By default the temporary download pkg is deleted.
   - RPI [Enabled]  - Installs the PKG directly to the PS4 without copying any content to the disk.
 Usually the fastest.
 But the negative is that there could be hundreds or ever thousands of request to the remote server to open the file, read 16MB chunk of content and then closes the file.
 The is known to cause issues on some NAS storage.
   - DC [Enabled]   - This option is used in conjuction with RPI.
 If RPI is disabled, this option has no effect.
 With this option enabled, the app makse only 1 request to open the file, then read and stores the content of the pkg in 5MB chunks on disk, while also at the same time sends the data to the PS5 installer until the completed pkg is installed and then pkg is closed.
 This saves on hundreds of Opening/Closing of the PKG on the remote.
 The negative is that approximately 100MB - 200MB of disk space is used.
 This help with installing for NAS.